sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gdouros-symbola-fonts</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A symbol font
+Short desc    : A symbol font
 URL          : http://users.teilar.gr/~g1951d/
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : Symbola was created with Mathematics and other technical documents in mind.
+Descript     : Symbola was created with Mathematics and other technical documents in mind.
 It
              : covers many scripts and symbols supported by Unicode.
              :
              : These include those in Basic Latin, Latin-1 Supplement, Latin Extended-A, IPA